2020 Calls for Entry Dates Coming Soon!

-In partnership with photographer and alum, Dorie Hagler, CENTER is pleased to offer a new $5,000 award for a female photographer, 40 years of age and over, who uses their camera to address social justice.
-We welcome submissions from transgender and non-binary individuals.
+In partnership with photographer and alum, Dorie Hagler, CENTER is pleased to offer this $5,000 Award in its second year.
+Awarded to a female photographer*, 40 years of age and over, who uses their camera to address social justice. *Welcoming submissions from transgender and non-binary individuals.

 2019 Award Recipient